Luis Arraez Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff ranked first in the big leagues last season with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead the league.

-- Mets pitchers combined to give up 169 total home runs at a clip of one per game (12th in baseball).
+- Mets pitchers combined to give up 169 total home runs at a rate of one per game (12th in baseball).

-- Megill will make his first start of the season for the Mets.
+- Senga will take the mound to start for the Mets, his first this season.

-- The 27-year-old righty last appeared Wednesday, Oct.
-5 against the Washington Nationals, when he came on in relief and went two scoreless innings.
+- The right-hander is pitching in his MLB debut at 30 years old.

 © 2023 Data Skrive.
 All rights reserved.